Link Up: The Orchestra Swings

 Pikes Peak Center for the Performing Arts

-This multi-media concert explores how composers play with elements of musical time, creating patterns of sound and silence that are expressive and exciting.
+This multi-media concert explores elements of swing within orchestral and jazz music.
 Through the Link Up repertoire, students explore melody, rhythm, and style through listening, composition, and performance, and play and sing alongside the Colorado Springs Philharmonic in a culminating, interactive concert experience.

 Grades 3-5 may participate in a year-long preparatory curriculum for FREE — contact Outreach & Education Coordinator Bernie Brink via email for details.